onurozbey/onurozbey/README.md

 - 👋 Hi, I’m @onurozbey
 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning React.js
-- 📫 How to reach me: onurozbey@outlook.com & twitter.com/onurozbey_
+- 📫 How to reach me: onurozbey@outlook.com
+- 🌐 On social media: twitter.com/onurozbey_

 <!---
 onurozbey/onurozbey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.